What Are FHA Lender Overlays And What Are Typical Overlays

 - Minimum Credit Tradelines

-There are mortgage lenders such as The Gustan Cho Team at USA Mortgage that do not have any FHA Lender Overlays.
+There are lenders such as The Gustan Cho Team at Loan Cabin Inc. that does not have any FHA Lender Overlays.

 - We just go off the minimum FHA Lending Guidelines set by HUD

-- If a FHA mortgage loan applicant has an approve/eligible per automated underwriting system, that mortgage loan applicant will close on their FHA Loan as long as they can provide the conditions on the DU FINDINGS
+- If a mortgage loan applicant has an approve/eligible per automated underwriting system, that applicant will close on their FHA Loan as long as they can provide the conditions on the DU FINDINGS

-If you are looking for a FHA mortgage lender with no FHA Lender Overlays, contact Gustan Cho Associates at 262-716-8151.
+If you are looking for an FHA mortgage lender with no FHA Lender Overlays, contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.